technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 09/Lab 9 - Setting Up Lab Environment for Power Automate Desktop .md

     ![](./media/9a10.png)

-16. Wait a few minutes while Power Automate prepares Dataverse.
+16. Wait for few minutes while Power Automate prepares Dataverse.
 Once the Dataverse installation is complete, the environment becomes active and the + New option is enabled.

     ![](./media/9a11.png)